fivetran/dbt_mailchimp/README.md

     using_segments: false #disable if you do not have the segment table
 ```

+## Database Support
+This package has been tested on BigQuery, Snowflake, Redshift, and Postgres.

 ## Contributions

 Additional contributions to this package are very welcome!
 Please create issues